gustavos86/gustavos86.github.io/_posts/2025-06-01-Starting-With-Juniper-SRX-Firewalls.md

 set security nat destination rule-set WEB-SERVER rule WEB-SERVER-ACCESS then destination-nat pool WEB-SERVER-POOL
 ```

-Proxy ARP must be configured to enable the device to respond to ARP queries for the destination NAT IP address:
+Proxy ARP must be configured to enable the device to respond to ARP queries for the destination NAT IP address.

+{% include note.html content="Only required when both the interface IP network and NAT IP are on the same subnet" %}

 ```
 set security nat proxy-arp interface ge-0/0/0 address 172.18.1.1
 ```

-To verify Destionation NAT
+To verify Destination NAT

 ```
 show security flow session